Skip to main content

 Calendars from other accounts

 If you have events in calendars from other accounts, you’ll need to share these with the Google or Microsoft account you’re using to log in to Granola.
+Granola reads from the calendar provider you’re signed in with — Google Calendar if you signed in with Google, or Outlook if you signed in with Microsoft.
+For a shared calendar to appear in Granola, its events must be visible in that provider’s calendar.
+For example, if you’re signed in with Microsoft and want to see a Google Calendar, sharing it to your email address alone isn’t enough — you need to add it to your Outlook calendar so the events actually appear there.
 For Google Calendar, you can share calendars from another account by following the steps here.
 For Microsoft/Outlook, you can share your calendar using these instructions.
 Just share the calendars with the account that you log into Granola with, and wait a few minutes for the events to sync over.
 You’ll need to select “See all event details” (Google) or equivalent permissions (Microsoft) when sharing a calendar for Granola to be able to sync your meetings.
 Google Calendar sharing permissions We don’t currently support Apple Calendar, only Google and Microsoft/Outlook.

 Multiple Google or Microsoft accounts